 SIDE 2: BLUEGRASS PROS TO CLASSICAL ON ELECTRIC GUITAR

-We open Side 2 with “Vanessa” – my girlfriend hears this as something like the missing theme to The Jetsons. 🙂
+We open Side 2 with “Vanessa” – a fellow listener at the time a year or so ago heard this as something like the missing theme to The Jetsons. 🙂

 The second song is the almost-intentionally misspelled “Trambone”…with Chet playing sliding notes on guitar that are reminiscent of the actual trombone it seems to be named for, originally from the album Down Home.